berry4-tech/berry4-tech/README.md

 # Hi, I'm Sriya 👋

 Graduate student at **Northeastern University (MS Information Systems)** with a background spanning software engineering, analyst, and consulting roles.
-I'm working toward Product Management — which means I care about the "why" behind a feature as much as the "how," and I can build the thing myself to test that why.
+I'm working towards Product Management which means I care about the "why" behind a feature as much as the "how," and I can build the thing myself to test that why.

 ---